Virtues and DeVices: The 7 Deadly Digital Sins

 3. COMPARISON

-Someone once said that comparison is “measuring your progress against somebody else’s goals”.
+Someone once said comparison is “measuring your progress against somebody else’s goals”.
 I like that.

-The problem these days is that a lot of people post the “highlight reel” of their lives online, and to anyone looking on, it appears as though everything is near perfect; that they never have any problems.
-The danger is that you can end up comparing your “reality” to their “ideality” and start feeling like you’re failing miserably or falling behind.
+The problem these days is that many people post the “highlight reel” of their lives online, and to anyone looking on, it appears as though everything is near perfect, that they never have any problems.
+The danger is that you can end up comparing your “reality” to their “ideality” and feeling like you’re failing miserably or falling behind.

 Don’t ever compare your movie to somebody else’s snapshot.